 High carbohydrate diets, particularly those rich in refined carbohydrates or simple sugars, mean that the body is mostly running on glucose as an energy source.

-During a fast no food is eaten and the body has to adapt and lean on stored energy.
+During a fast, as no food is eaten the body has to adapt and lean on stored energy.

-As mentioned before, the human body is very clever and has stored energy in several places for use when food is scarce.
+The human body stores energy in several places for use when food is scarce.

 The first stored energy used during a fast is in the form of glycogen which is broken down to form glucose.

-It is primarily stored in the liver and muscle tissue and around 100-120g of glycogen is found within the liver and 400g in skeletal muscle tissue (7).
+It is primarily stored in the liver and muscle tissue - around 100-120g of glycogen is found within the liver and 400g in skeletal muscle tissue (7).

 Liver glycogen is available for other tissues within the body.